elgw/kdtree/README.md

 documentation.
 Look in `kdtree_ut.c` for usage examples.

 ## Details:
-- Partitioning the data using Hoare's scheme.
+- Partitioning the data using Hoare's scheme, typically used in quicksort and quickselect.
+- For finding the k nearest neighbours the candidates are put in a priority queue, implemented by a binary heap.
 - The memory layout of the nodes has a big impact on performance and memory usage.
 The code in this repo use the [Eytzinger](https://arxiv.org/abs/1509.05053) layout, which is the